jodeConstant/InputSettingsMenuTemplate/README.md

 - Intended to be used as an autoloaded node
 - Manages input settings file saving and loading, generally at the launch and closing of the application
 - Loads or generates a new settings file regardless of whether the settings menu is opened or not

+Because this class is separate from the settings menu, it will not automatically know which actions can be configured.
+By default, it includes all non-built-in actions in the `ConfigFile` object and actual file.

+*Non-built-in actions are added to the end of the list in InputMap, and can be obtained by retrieveing the list of actions from `InputMap`, and getting the slice from index 76 to the end: `InputMap.get_actions().slice(76)`*

 #### `configure()` -method